• Skip to primary navigation

 Valentina K. Wein

-Roasted Butternut Squash Chili is the perfect vegetarian, one-pot meal for cooler weather.
-As delicious as it is pretty, it's full of warming spices and hearty vegetables, and is a true bowl of comfort.
+Butternut Squash Chili is the perfect vegetarian one-pot meal.
+As delicious as it is pretty, it's full of smoky flavors, warming spices and hearty vegetables.
+It's a true bowl of plant-based comfort.

 Print